agroce/universalmutator/README.md

 should, if you have the appropriate compilers installed, generate a bunch of valid, non-trivially redundant, mutants.

-It will, right now, also have the side effect of executing foo.py if it is a script, not a module, many times, and leave some junk files in the directory, just FYI.

 A MORE COMPLEX EXAMPLE
 ======================